jonatascastro12/jonatascastro.me/src/content/portfolio/index.md

 * NGiNX/uwsgi/CentOS environment

-## Desktop Webapp
+## Desktop Web app

 <div class="carousel">
 ![](/images/portfolios/tela-vesti-desktop-1.jpg)
 </div>
-This is a responsive desktop version of a webapp for retailer and wholesale e-commerce.
+This is a responsive desktop version of a web app for retailer and wholesale e-commerce.

 **Main features**
 * Desktop-enhanced navigation